Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex09_ASIM.md

 ## Review
 In this lab, you have completed the following:

--  Deployed the User Management Schema ASIM parser.
+-  Deployed the User Management Schema ASIM parser

 ## Proceed to Exercise 10